BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Numerical Experiments

-\paragraph*{Results} In this numerical experiment, no ground truth is available for the parameters $D$, $\rho$, $\ucwt$, and $\uctc$.
-We quantify the performance of the inferred parameters by the DICE score between the predicted segmentations and the segmentation data.
-Table \ref{t:gbm} shows the relative error of the $\unn$ and $\ufdm$ at $t=1$ and $\rm DICE_m^{WT}$, which denotes the DICE scores between the data segmentation and the predicted segmentation of the WT region based on $\ufdm$ or $\unn$.
-Fig~\ref{f:gbm} shows the predicted segmentations using BiLO and PINN with different $\wdat$.
-For PINN, the DICE score based on $\unn$ is generally higher than that of $\ufdm$, indicating a tendency to overfit the data at the expense of the accuracy of the PDE solution, which is also reflected in the large relative error of $\unn$.
-This overfitting is also evident in Fig~\ref{f:gbm}, where the contours of the predicted segmentations based on $\unn$ tends to follow the noisy segmentation data more closely than the FDM solution.
-Reducing $\wdat$ helps mitigate this discrepancy.
-Despite this, the inferred parameters can still have good performance, as shown by the DICE score based on $\ufdm$.
-Overall, BiLO provides an accurate PDE solution and well-performing parameters without the need to tune the data weight, and leads to slightly better parameters in this case.
+Table~\ref{t:gbm} reports the relative errors of $\unn$ and $\ufdm$ at $t=1$, as well as the DICE scores $\mathrm{DICE}_m$.
+Figure~\ref{f:gbm} visualizes the predicted segmentations using BiLO and PINN for different values of $\wdat$.
+For the PINNs, we observe that the DICE score based on $\unn$ is generally higher than that based on $\ufdm$, indicating a tendency to overfit the data while compromising the fidelity of the PDE solution.
+This behavior is reflected in the larger relative errors of $\unn$ and is visually apparent in Figure~\ref{f:gbm}, where the contours from $\unn$ track the noisy segmentation data more closely than those from $\ufdm$.

+Reducing $\wdat$ helps mitigate this overfitting by regularizing the data fitting.
+In contrast, BiLO achieves both accurate PDE solutions and well-performing parameters without the need to tune $\wdat$, leading to better segmentations in this case.
+Interestingly, even when $\unn$ is not accurate in the PINN setting, the inferred parameters can still yield reasonable segmentation when evaluated using $\ufdm$, as evidenced by the corresponding DICE scores.

+\paragraph{Summary of Additional Results} For each numerical experiments, the training details and some additional results are provided in \ref{ap:train}.
+In \ref{ap:hyper}, we demonstrate the robustness of BiLO with respect to the learning rate and the residual-gradient weight $\wdr$.
+These findings highlight the practical reliability of BiLO without requiring extensive hyperparameter tuning.
+The computational costs, including seconds-per-step and peak memory usage, are provided in \ref{ap:cost}.
+While BiLO is more costly per step than PINN, overall it requires fewer steps to converge, leading to a lower total computational cost.